 Musselman’s Apple Butter is now made without High Fructose Corn Syrup.
 Look for more sweet and savory apple-icious recipes here!

-Crock Pot Pork Loin with Vegetables
+Crock Pot Pork Tenderloin with Vegetables

 Yield: 4-6 servings

 Prep Time:5 minutes